historical-theology/spectrwm-dotfiles/README.md

 # spectrwm-dotfiles

-spectrwm with everything set to white-on-black
+Corey Stephan's custom Debian build featuring spectrwm with everything set to white-on-black

 Built on blank Debian 10 "Buster" for minimalism